ackinacki/ackinacki/README.md

 | Minimum       | 4c/8t       | 32        | 1 TB NVMe  | 1 Gbit synchronous unmetered Internet connection |
 | Recommended   | 8c/16t      | 64        | 2 TB NVMe  | 1 Gbit synchronous unmetered Internet connection |

-**Steps**
+🚨 **Important:**
+After purchasing a BM License, it must be delegated.

+You can delegate it **to a Provider** via the [dashboard](https://dashboard.ackinacki.com/) by following [this instruction](https://docs.ackinacki.com/for-node-owners/protocol-participation/block-manager/licence/guide-to-bm-license-delegation).

+Alternatively, you can delegate it **to your own BM wallet** if you plan to deploy the BM service yourself.
+In that case, you must first complete the BM License Pre-Deployment Verification using [this guide](https://docs.ackinacki.com/for-node-owners/network-participation/block-manager/licence/bm-license-pre-deployment-verification).
+Once the verification is complete, you will receive the address of license contract and number, which are required for the delegation process.

+**Steps for deploying the BM service:**

-1. Identify the Block Keeper your Block Manager service will work with and request the following information from its owner:
+1. Identify the Block Keeper that your Block Manager service will work with, and request the following information from its owner:
-  * Authorization Token (`BK_API_TOKEN`) – the access token required for interacting with the BK API.
+  * Authorization Token (`BK_API_TOKEN`) – access token required for interacting with the BK API.
   * BK Public IP Address (`NODE_IP`)
+  * The BK must also open a port for connections to the block streaming service
-2. Deploy Block Manager Wallet
+2. Deploy the Block Manager Wallet
-2. Prepare an Ansible inventory file for Block Manager deployment, specifying all required variables (see example below).
+3. Prepare an Ansible inventory file for the Block Manager deployment, specifying all required variables (see example below).
-3. Run the Ansible playbook against your inventory to deploy the Block Manager node.
+4. Run the Ansible playbook against your inventory to deploy the Block Manager node.

 ## Deployment with Ansible